Tsugaru-jamisen: Playing method

 The tsugaru-jamisen is characterized by many distinct phrases and styles.
 In acrobatic technique (kyokubiki), improvising is the feature.
-The player will often strike the strings and skin very hard and fast with the bachi.
-They use only left index and ring finger traditionally, and the scale is basically pentatonic (do re mi sol la).
-A technique unique to the tsugaru-jamisen style in recent years is the tremolo played with the back of the bachi without hitting the skin.
+The player often strikes the strings and skin very hard and fast with the bachi.
+They use only the left index and ring finger traditionally, and the scale is pentatonic (do re mi sol la).
+In recent years, a technique unique to the tsugaru-jamisen style is the tremolo played with the back of the bachi without hitting the skin.

 Discussion of the repertoire

 Group A presents songs that are only rarely heard today, though they were once the mainstay of the repertoire of itinerant, often blind, musician-beggars known as bosama.
 At the start of the 20th century, these kudoki were gradually displaced by shorter non-narrative songs.
 The bosama (and, in time, other performers) tended to concentrate their efforts on some five favorite songs (Group C).
-By the middle of the 20th century three songs (Group B) and their shamisen versions had become the core of the Tsugaru-shamisen repertoire, which they remain today.
-Indeed, "Jonkara bushi"—in a version that the old bosama would probably not even recognize—has today become virtually a symbol of the timeless "spirit of Tsugaru".
+By the middle of the 20th century, three songs (Group B) and their shamisen versions had become the core of the Tsugaru-shamisen repertoire, which they remain today.
+Indeed, "Jonkara bushi"—in a version that the old bosama would probably not even recognize—has today become virtually a symbol of the timeless "spirit of Tsugaru."

 The songs of group D—though no less traditional than those of groups A, B, and C—were not, it seems, a major part of the bosama repertoire.
 Instead, they tended to be sung by non-professionals, generally without shamisen accompaniment.
-But with the Tsugaru-shamisen "boom" after World War II, these songs began to receive renewed attention.
+But these songs began to receive renewed attention with the Tsugaru-shamisen "boom" after World War II.
 Shamisen accompaniments were composed or arranged by such performers as Takahashi Chikuzan (Takahashi 1976:142).
-Somewhat earlier there had been a nationwide movement to produce "new folk songs" (see Hughes 1985:144-54, 281–309; Kojima 1970), resulting in the songs listed in Group E. More recently still, solo shamisen versions of the songs of Group D have been arranged.
+Somewhat earlier, there had been a nationwide movement to produce "new folk songs" (see Hughes 1985:144-54, 281–309; Kojima 1970), resulting in the songs listed in Group E. More recently, solo shamisen versions of the songs of Group D have been arranged.
 Solo versions of the older songs have become the center of the repertoire, leading to the development of long solo improvisations (Group F) and ensemble playing (Group G).